 - Resident Clients: Resident partners/shareholders participating in a PTET (elective or mandatory) may not receive a credit for taxes paid to another state on their resident state income tax return.

-- Dual Estimate Payment Requirements: In some states, a pass-through entity needs to make estimated payments against the PTET.
-This may not alleviate the owners' obligations to make estimated payments in their personal capacity.
-While the tax only gets paid once, this may cause cash-flow issues from having to make two estimated tax payments.
+- Dual Estimate Payment Requirements: In some states, a passthrough entity needs to make estimated payments against the PTET.
+This may not alleviate the owners’ obligations to make estimated payments in their personal capacity.
+While the tax only gets paid once, this may cause cash flow issues from having to make two estimated tax payments.

 - Other Considerations: Business owners should keep in mind that the election to pay tax at the entity level is subject to each business’s facts and circumstances and may vary depending on specific state provisions.
+Additionally, the administrative cost of making a PTET (e.g., additional filings) may consume some of the savings.

 Telecommuting

-- Income and sales tax nexus
+- Income and Sales

-- State payroll withholding
+- State Payroll Withholding

 This could result in double withholding requirements for the employer.
 Some of the key issues impacting payroll withholding decisions include: